Ready to see what’s hot for spring/summer 2021? Check out Amur’s latest collection!

 This season, as always, the designs in Amur’s latest collection are soft yet edgy.
 Think: chiffon wrap tie skirts with side detailing, cinched at the waist.
 Or high rise, boxy pleated shorts that pair perfectly with elaborate blouses.
 And of course, there are the dresses.
 The floaty, frilly Allegra gown in orange is one of our firm favourites for the summer.

 And can we talk ethics?
 Amur has partnered with NEST, a non-profit, Fairtrade organisation that gives jobs to home-bound artisan mothers all over the world, allowing them to join the workforce – no matter what their circumstances – in order to support and feed their family.

-But that’s not all – Amur also uses resources consciously: from certified organic cottons and silks to sustainable hemp and linen fibres, all their fabrics used are selected to not only feel natural, light and comfortable on the body, but also to more easily facilitate the draping, runching and ruffling that define Amur’s silhouettes.
+But that’s not all – Amur also uses resources consciously.
+From certified organic cottons and silks to sustainable hemp and linen fibres, all their fabrics used are selected to not only feel natural, light and comfortable on the body, but also to more easily facilitate the draping, ruching and ruffling that define Amur’s silhouettes.
 The brand also uses regenerated fibres made from waste materials and forest-friendly cellulose fibres, all spun into the most exquisitely fine fabrics and trims.

-Ready to behold Amur’s latest collections?
+Ready to behold Amur’s latest collection?
 We think you’ll fall for these as hard as we did!